syncfusion-content/ej2-richtexteditor-docs/ej2-javascript/rich-text-editor/js/emoji-picker.md

 When you type '/' in the editor, the popup will open at the specified position as shown in the code examples below.

 {% tabs %}
-{% highlight ts tabtitle="index.ts" %}
+{% highlight js tabtitle="index.js" %}
-{% include code-snippet/rich-text-editor/emoji-picker-cs2/index.ts %}
+{% include code-snippet/rich-text-editor/emoji-picker-cs2/index.js %}
 {% endhighlight %}
 {% highlight html tabtitle="index.html" %}
 {% include code-snippet/rich-text-editor/emoji-picker-cs2/index.html %}